andrewmilson/ministark/README.md

-# GPU accelerated STARK engine for Apple devices
+# MiniSTARK - GPU accelerated STARK engine

 My time working at Immutable left me fascinated with theoretical proof systems and their applications.
 I developed an all-consuming amateur interest for scalable transparent arguments of knowledge (STARKs).
 They give the ability to prove to a 3rd party that some computation with $n$ steps ran correctly.
 Proofs can be verified in $O(log^{2}(n))$ vs naive $O(n)$.